patience4711/read-APSystems-YC600-QS1-DS3/README.md

 See it in action on youtube: https://youtu.be/7ZOAcrYXxbM

 ## downloads
-sep 30 2022: 13:00hr There is a new version v9_6 available, See changelog.<br>
+feb 2 2023: 18:00hr There is a recompiled version v9_6 available, See changelog.<br>
 Download [ESP-ECU-v9_6](https://github.com/patience4711/read-APSystems-YC600-QS1-DS3/blob/main/ESP-ECU-9_6.zip)<br>

 sep 20 2022: There is a new version v9_5 available, See changelog.<br>